9th June

 …a Sambucus seedling collected and named by Sir Harold Hillier while at Guincho.
 It has dark, but not exactly black, leaves as we see.
 Melicytus obovatus Click here for the…

-…bit like a Sambucus (elder) but not the flower and this is a large multi stemmed spreading tree of 20ft or so (one of three in a roadside verge).
-Steve…
+…mystery tree in full flower.
+The leaves look a bit like a Sambucus (elder) but not the flower and this is a large multi stemmed spreading tree of 20ft or…